BlazorFluentUI/BlazorFluentUI/README.md

 ## To use
 1. Install NuGet package for the control you want.
 2. Optionally, add Microsoft's assets package to your index.html or \_Hosts.cshtml file.

 `<link rel="stylesheet" href="https://static2.sharepointonline.com/files/fabric/office-ui-fabric-core/10.0.0/css/fabric.min.css" />`

 (Remember that the assets package has a more restrictive license.
-You are required to use it with some type of Microsoft products.
+You are required to use it with/for some type of Microsoft product.
 However, one of their engineers said that using it hosted on Azure would be enough... but I'm not a lawyer, so use caution.)